 While those processes are difficult enough, there’s a whole other side to the equation – customer-facing information.
 Before businesses can even begin to deal with orders and inventory, they have to actually build each store for success.
 Proper management requires an understanding of what product data is going to what store.
 Dealing with product information management for all Shopify storefronts comes with its own series of challenges.

-Managing quality product data
+Managing quality product data for multi-store management

 When your attention is divided between many storefronts, trying to maintain product data data becomes harder.
 The more stores a business has, the easier it is to see gaps in their management system.
 It finds that there are a variety of old versions of product sheets, out-fo-date information, or “tiny” issues like inaccurate units and misspellings.